temk/ds/README.md

 # Data Storage (DS) library

-The library intended for serialization/deserialization of large massive of primitives.
+The library is intended to serialize and de-serialize the large massive of primitives.
-The data organized as a set of named columns, which allows store a heretogenious-type matrices on the disk.
+The data is organized as a set of named columns that allows to store heterogeneous-type matrices on the disk.

-The main purpose of the library, is to be replacement for CSV format, which is extremely slow.
+The main purpose of the library is to replace CSV format which is extremely slow.

-Supported types are: booleans, integers, floating point numbers and strings.
+Supported data types are: Booleans, integers, floating point numbers and strings.

-In order to serialize string, the dictionary is used.
-So, it is quite efficient when the column of large length, contains actually small number of different strings.
+In order to serialize the string the dictionary is used.
+So, it is quite efficient when the column of large length contains small number of different strings.

 ## Also:

- 1. data stored in binary format
+ 1. Data is stored in a binary format
- 2. byte order swap applyed only when it need.
+ 2. Byte order swap is applied only when it is needed
- 3. each column saved in separated file, which allows efficiently add new columns and new rows as well.
+ 3. Each column is saved in a separate file.
+This allows to add efficiently new columns and new rows
- 4. converters between ds format and csv.
+ 4. It supports conversion between ds and csv formats

 ## Supported languages:

  1. C/C++
  2. Java
  3. Matlab
- 4. will added more
+ 4. More will be added

-## building
+## Building

  1. edit cmake.config file
  2. mkdir build